 Make sure to have attendees register so you capture their contact information.
 Follow up with each participant within 24 hours by email and phone.
 Quickly establish rapport, answer any questions and offer your services.
 Send periodic value-added content to remain top of mind.
 Educational seminars position you as a specialist in buyers’ and sellers’ minds.

 Develop strategic partnerships with mortgage lenders, real estate attorneys, home inspectors, contractors and other real estate professionals in your area.
 Offer to exchange buyer and seller leads and referrals regularly.
-For example, you could say “I’ll pay for your next direct mail campaign if you refer 6 buyers to me over the next 3 months”.
+For example, you could run a marketing campaign with mortgage lenders using co-marketing templates and split the cost!

 Also co-host a seminar together or coordinate an open house weekend.
 Jointly distribute content promoting each other.
 There are many possibilities – the key is collaborating on initiatives that are mutually beneficial.
 This expands your reach and visibility in the market exponentially.

 Run Google and Facebook ads targeted specifically home buyers and sellers in your desired geographic farm area.
 Make the messaging educational yet compelling.
 For example “10 Costly Mistakes to Avoid When Selling Your Home in Roseville”.
 This establishes your expertise.